Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Please note, the material contained in this article is for informational purposes only, is general in nature, and should not be relied upon or construed as a legal opinion or legal advice.
 Please keep in mind this information is changing rapidly and is based on our current understanding of the programs.
 It can and likely will change.
 Although we will be monitoring and updating this as new information becomes available, please do not rely solely on this for your financial decisions.
 We encourage you to consult with your lawyers, CPAs and Financial Advisors.

-Tip: To follow along with this information, print out or download the PPP Loan Forgiveness Application (SBA Form 3508 revised June 16, 202005/20) from the SBA before you start.
-Your lender may provide an online version of this form.
-You may also need to reference the form 3508 Instructions.
-The new application moved some of the instructions and worksheets to this new document.
+Tip: To follow along with this information, print out or download the PPP Loan Forgiveness Application (SBA Form 3508 revised January 19, 2021) before you start.
+Your lender may provide an online version of this form but it is helpful to have a printed copy for your notes.

 Understand that completing this application will require a number of calculations.
 If you are not comfortable with this process, get help from your accountant or financial advisor.